ZiggyZioBob/ICS3U-Final-Project/README.md

 # ICS3U-Final-Project
-This project is to be marked where the final code will be stored
+This project is to be marked and this is where the final code will be stored